 If You Are A Digital Nomad, Don’t Try Apple Music

 One painfully clear example.
 My partner signed up for the free Apple Music three months trial subscription.
-Today, he needed to change its Apple Store country, because he needed an App that was only in the Spanish App Store (sigh).
+Today, he needed to change his Apple Store country, because he needed an App that was only in the Spanish App Store (sigh).

 Then we found out he was not able to change stores until the “subscription” was canceled.
 We then went to preferences and canceled the subscription.
 But the message was the same…